alionas3/DragonsOfMugloar/README.md

 <h3><b>Errors</b></h3>

-If you will enter something else, but not a number(when the program is launched for a first time) you will receive an error and program will exit.
+If you will enter something else, but not a number(when the program is launched for the first time) you will receive an error and program will exit.

 ![Alt text](http://i.imgur.com/bAdzd2c.png)